-Each year, 17.7 million people die from cardiovascular disease worldwide, accounting for changes.
+Each year, 17.7 million people die from cardiovascular disease worldwide, accounting for 31% of all deaths.
+The prevalence of coronary artery disease (CAD) is increasing with urbanization, industrialization and lifestyle changes.
 It is estimated that 92.1 million people in the United States will be affected by CAD by 2030.
 Also, 80% of deaths due to CAD occur in developing countries [1].
 In Iran, cardiovascular disease is the first cause of death and is a major health problem as its dimensions are rapidly increasing [2].
 The CART, including the percutaneous intervention (PCI) and coronary artery bypass grafting (CABG).
 According to increasing number of people with CAD, more patients are undergone angioplasty and CABG [3].
 In Iran, about 35 to 50 thousand cases of heart surgery are performed annually [4,5].